robwa10/Hangman/README.md

 # Hangman
-A Simple game of Hangman created to learn Python.
+A Simple game of Hangman to help you learn python.

 Some of the features include:
  - Player enters name